zmahfuz0613/react-components-functional/readme.md

 > Your user interface is a _function_ of your data

-Throughout this demo we have separated HTML, CSS and Javascript in different files.
+Throughout this course so far we have separated HTML, CSS and Javascript in different files.
 With components, the lines between those three become a bit blurry.
 Instead, we organize our web apps according to small, reusable components that define their own content, presentation and behavior.

 What does a component look like?
 Let's start with a simple "Hello World" example.